bvberkum/Arduino-docs/Prototype/main.rst

   git co -f dev
   git read-tree --prefix=Prototype/RadioLink -u _jeelib_rf12demo

+This should squash examples/RF12/RF12demo/ deltas, at commit-ref _jeelib_rf12demo?
+XXX: this should output the new commit ID
+Readtree should get that new synthetic history, and add it to the index.

 Could wrap this in a script to handle it using standard GIT under the hood::

   prototype-init Prototype/RadioLink jeelib/master examples/RF12/RF12demo
   prototype-update Prototype/RadioLink

+So untested, it seems thats how the stupid content tracker 's file-content versioning can be levereged into GIT+CI.
+Deltas in the form of change-sets and merge commits can be tracked per file, and in different lines called branches, tagged commits, etc. as per usual GIT commit graph.

+So based on discrete files we can select and create a synthetic, new version with subtree split, and apply that elsewhere using read-tree.
+The subject is a file or directory, and hopefully the result at the target is a path that is updated from one, or more upstream "files" (not just branche or tag, but commitish plus path) and may/will have local changes as well.

+This derived content tracking requires some Ids to be resolved automatically, and maybe there is some validatation that can be done in between.
+This does not solve the composite-file use case yet, how to go from several files into one either means:

+- building a full history of the (derived) file aggregation, if that works; or
+- leverage ht-sync further (as planned) to sync blocks (like htd.sh lib functions diff/sync)

+For .ino files the process is matching preproc lines and blocks with external content.
+Don't fancy splitting it up right now, but maybe just need to do anyway and compile static untracked build results instead.

 Programming connectors / Standard pinouts